Eleventh Court of Appeals

 During his service as a district court judge, Justice Trotter was appointed by the chief justice of the Texas Supreme Court to serve as a panel member with the 11th Court of Appeals sitting in Eastland and the 10th Court of Appeals sitting in Waco.
 On occasions, he authored the opinions for the Court.

-Justice Trotter has served as an appointed member of the Local Civil Court Rules Committee for the U.S. District Court, Western District of Texas (2011–2014) and as an appointed member of the State Bar of Texas (Judicial Section) Legislative Committee (2018–2020; 2020–2022).
+Justice Trotter has been appointed to the Local Civil Court Rules Committee for the United States District Court, Western District of Texas (2011–2014), as Chair of the Committee to revise the Seventh Administrative Judicial Region’s Rules of Administration (2019), to the State Bar of Texas (Judicial Section) Legislative Committee (2018–2020) and Civil Law Sub-Committee (2021–2023), and elected to the Board of Directors for the Texas Center for the Judiciary (2023–2025).

 Justice Trotter was the Recipient of the 2014 Heritage Foundation of Odessa Community Statesman Award in the area of Law.

 Justice Trotter has been married to Teresa Gray Trotter, of Odessa, since August 11, 1984.
 Teresa and Justice Trotter have two adult children, Sean and Noelle, and two grandchildren.
-Justice Trotter and his family attend The Bridge, an affiliate church of the First Methodist Church in Odessa.
+Justice Trotter and his family attend The Bridge, a newly chartered Methodist Church in Odessa.

-Justice Trotter is a Division I High School Basketball Official and has officiated high school basketball for twenty-three years.
-He was selected by the UIL to officiate in the 2012 and 2019 Texas High School Girls State Basketball Tournaments and has been selected to officiate in eleven Texas High School Regional Basketball Tournaments (Boys and Girls).
+Justice Trotter is a Division I High School Basketball Official and has officiated high school basketball for twenty-five years.
+He was selected by the UIL to officiate in the 2012 and 2019 Texas High School Basketball State Tournaments (Girls) and has been selected to officiate in twelve Texas High School Basketball Regional Tournaments (Boys and Girls).
 Justice Trotter was also selected to officiate in the 2016 and 2017 TAPPS (Private School Division) Boys and Girls State Basketball Tournaments.

 Justice Trotter is a past president and former member of the board of directors for numerous charitable, private, and service organizations.
 In the past, he coached Little League Baseball for eight years, Junior League Baseball for two years, YMCA Basketball for nine years, and Pop Warner YMCA Football for three years.